katcosgrove/jfrogcli-action/README.md

 | Access Token  | TOKEN         |
 | Login Credentials | USER and PASS |

-**All environment variables other than AUTH should be set as secrets.**
+**All environment variables other than AUTH must be set as secrets.**

 ## Example Workflow